mobgen/halo-documentation/docs/android/content/android_content_overview.md

 * Search
 * Sync

-{% include tip.html content="Use the search method to get conent when you want to get some concrete elements, segmented data or certain information." %}
+> **Tip:** Use the search method to get conent when you want to get some concrete elements, segmented data or certain information.

-{% include tip.html content="Use the sync method if you prefer to download the whole module to use if offline.
-It is better for performance than search." %}
+> **Tip:** Use the sync method if you prefer to download the whole module to use if offline.
+It is better for performance than search.

 Creating an instance of the Content API is really simple once you have your HALO running.
 Just write the following line: